ArduPilot/ardupilot_wiki/dev/source/docs/raspberry-pi-via-mavlink.rst

 If desired, the Raspberry Pi's Wifi can be configured to create a Wifi access point.
 This will allow other clients to connect to the RPi and stream telemetry.
-See the `official RPi documention
+See the `official RPi documentation
 <https://www.raspberrypi.org/documentation/configuration/wireless/access-point.md>`__
 for details.